andyatkinson/andyatkinson.github.io/_posts/2025-05-28-tip-track-quantity-of-queries-postgresql-ruby-rails.md

 Book Load (2.3ms) …
 ```

 If you see that sort of pattern, track down the source locations, and eliminate any repeated loads.
-Let's assume this is not a N+1, but repeated access to the same data from different source code locations.
+Let's assume this is not a [N + 1 queries problem](https://guides.rubyonrails.org/active_record_querying.html#n-1-queries-problem), but repeated access to the same data from different source code locations.

 You may be able to factor out and consolidate a data load.
 You may be able to use an existing loaded collection for an existence check, or use memoization to use previously calculated results.